dblock/code.dblock.org/_posts/2017/2017-07-11-the-future-of-the-art-market-on-the-blockchain.markdown

 #### Proving Identity, Ownership and Capital

 The art market wants to make sure collectors don't flip works, and therefore care about who the work is being sold to.
 Proving identity or ownership on the Blockchain has the advantage of not requiring escrow or a trusted authority.
-Finally, you can demonstrate that you haver enough funds to enter an auction without having to send bank statements.
+Finally, you can demonstrate that you have enough funds to enter an auction without having to send bank statements.

 #### Making Market Data Available